Dr. Jeremy J. Sierra

 Research and Publication Activities:

-Dr. Sierra has published 34 journal articles in outlets including Asia Pacific Journal of Marketing and Logistics, Computers in Human Behavior, International Journal of Market Research, Journal of Advertising (2), Journal of Brand Management (2), Journal of Business Research, Journal of Current Issues & Research in Advertising, Journal of Marketing Education (2), Journal of Marketing Theory and Practice (3), Journal of Product & Brand Management (2), Journal of Promotion Management (2), Journal of Retailing and Consumer Services (3), Journal of Services Marketing, and Psychology & Marketing (2).
-He also has articles forthcoming in Asia Pacific Journal of Marketing and Logistics and Journal of Business & Industrial Marketing.
+Dr. Sierra has published 35 journal articles in outlets including Asia Pacific Journal of Marketing and Logistics (2), Computers in Human Behavior, International Journal of Market Research, Journal of Advertising (2), Journal of Brand Management (2), Journal of Business Research, Journal of Current Issues & Research in Advertising, Journal of Marketing Education (2), Journal of Marketing Theory and Practice (3), Journal of Product & Brand Management (2), Journal of Promotion Management (2), Journal of Retailing and Consumer Services (3), Journal of Services Marketing, and Psychology & Marketing (2).
+He also has an article forthcoming in Journal of Business & Industrial Marketing.

 Additionally, he has published 33 conference proceedings, including two Best Papers at Society for Marketing Advances (Sports, Entertainment & Event Marketing Track 2005; Advertising & Marketing Communications Track 2009).
 Dr. Sierra also has published, with Michael R. Hyman, Marketing Research Kit for Dummies (over 8,000 copies sold).
 Jeremy was the recipient of the 2010 – 2011 Gary V. Woods McCoy College of Business Research Award, a nominee for the 2012 and 2016 Presidential Award for Excellence in Scholarly/Creative Activities at Texas State, the recipient of the 2014 Outstanding Paper in the Journal of Product & Brand Management for an article, “Brand Tribalism: An Anthropological Perspective” (with Harry A. Taute), and in 2015, was awarded the Stephen R. “Steve” Gregg, Sr. Excellence Professorship in the McCoy College of Business.
 Furthermore, in 2016, he was the recipient of a Highly Commended Paper in the Asia Pacific Journal of Marketing and Logistics for an article, “Antecedents and Consequences of Extrinsic Superstitious Beliefs: A Cross-Cultural Investigation” (with Michael R. Hyman, Byung-Kwan Lee, and Taewon Suh).